“Oh the places you’ll go to, today is your day! Your mountain is waiting, so get on your way!”- Dr. Seuss

-Growing up, one of the nursery rhymes I sang featured the line “I’ve been to London to look at the Queen” and so when I was in the UK, there was no way I was not going to see the Queen (or at least try to visit).There were so many places I wanted to visit in the UK but I was held bent on not adjusting my body clock and so this made me sleep through out the day and stay up at night- needless to say, there is not a lot to do at night.
+Growing up, one of the nursery rhymes I sang featured the line “I’ve been to London to look at the Queen” so, when I was in the UK, there was no way I was not going to see the Queen (or at least try to visit).There were so many places I wanted to visit in the UK but I was held bent on not adjusting my body clock, so, this made me sleep through the day and stay up at night- needless to say, there is not a lot to do at night.

-- Jubilee Park– This is where London Eye is and it is a few minutes walk from Waterloo station.
-It also has a county hall and shows such as Shrek in the area.
+- Jubilee Park– This is where London Eye is and it is a few minutes walk from the Waterloo station.
+It also has a county hall and theatre (with shows such as Shrek).

 - Parliament Square, Westminster- Parliament Square in Westminster is next to Westminster Abbey and the Houses of Parliament.
 The square was created in the 1860s and contains statues of well known statesmen including Winston Churchill, Abraham Lincoln and a lot more.

 - Buckingham Palace (The Queen was not around when I visited -The union flag was flying above the residence.)
-I also missed the changing of the guards.
+I also missed the changing of the guards but that is definitely something you should look out for if you ever plan to visit.

-- Oxford Street- This is the shopping heaven for any shopaholic but be careful!
+- Oxford Street- This is the shopping heaven for any shopaholic but be careful as you may spend more money than you planned on spending.
 My friends and I grabbed lunch at some burger place here.

 - Trafalgar square